soldag/gettext.js/README.md

 });
 ```

-Translations can alternatively be load asynchronously using the html `link` tag as shown in the following example:
+Translations can alternatively be loaded by AJAX request using the html `link` tag as shown in the following example:
 ```html
 <link href="/url/to/file.mo" type="application/gettext-mo" data-domain="optional domain" />
 <script type="text/javascript">